-Module H1 Semester 2 Duration of module 1 semester Type of module Elective How frequently is the module offered Each semester Admission requirements See implementation provisions for admission to Honours programme Responsible Prof. Dr. Oliver Goetz professor/ Office: 5-112, Tel.: 07121 271 3033 module coordinator oliver.goetz@reutlingen-university.de Name of lecturer Professors Banke, Goeddeke, Herzog, Hofvenschiöld, Kapmeier, Lassle-ben, Mocker Language of instruction English Credits (ECTS) 6 ECTS Total workload 180 hours (30 hours lecture time, 150 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Continuous assessment: Project work with research discussion, paper proposal, ungraded (pass/fail) Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: After the successful completion of this module the students can critically discuss state of the art research papers in the major fields of business and economics.
-The student understands the relevance and limitations of different research approaches.
+Module H1 Semester 2 Duration of module 1 semester Type of module Elective How frequently is the module offered Each semester Admission requirements See implementation provisions for admission to Honours programme Responsible Prof. Dr. Oliver Goetz professor/ Office: 5-112, Tel.: 07121 271 3033 module coordinator oliver.goetz@reutlingen-university.de Name of lecturer Professors Beldarrein, Charifzadeh, Ferencz, Goetz, Hofvenschiöld, Kapmeier Language of instruc- tion English Credits (ECTS) 6 ECTS Total workload 180 hours (30 hours lecture time, 150 hours independent study) Contact hours per week (SWS) 2 hours Examination/ type of assessment Continuous assessment: Project work with research discussion, paper pro- posal, ungraded (pass/fail) Learning outcomes Upon completion of this course, participants will have developed the follow- ing competencies: Professional competencies: After the successful completion of this module the students can critically discuss state of the art research papers in the major fields of business and economics.
+The student understands the relevance and limitations of different re- search approaches.
 The students are able to develop their own research topic.
 Methodological competencies: Critical thinking, autodidactic learning of new methods, how models are empirically tested.
-In addition, students are able to synthesize complex information for a scientific debate and argue in an analytical consistent and rigorous way.
+In addition, students are able to synthesize complex in- formation for a scientific debate and argue in an analytical consistent and rigorous way.

 Content/ indicative syllabus Each professor discusses an up-to-date research related topic in her/his field of studies.
 Students must prepare and develop ideas for their own research project (e.g., for H4 Honours course: Research seminar).
-How to mitigate the climate crisis?
-Analysis with the interactive En-ROADS climate policy simulator and implications for politics, society, business, and the individual Development Economics / Open Borders (Science of immigration) Finding focus and owning your attention A business ethics analysis of Elon Musk's leadership style using the example of the Twitter takeover (De-)Globalization and the role of IT Al as a new tool to study hard questions in economic sciences: Is entrenched inflation a new normal?
-Topics can change depending on innovative research or actual business aspects.
-Teaching and learning methodology Seminar Indicative reading list The respective professor distributes state-of-the-art research papers.
+Which climate solutions have the biggest impact - and in time to make a difference?
+Scenario analysis with the interactive climate solutions model En-ROADS Finding focus and owning your attention Why firms buy other firms: an intro to mergers &amp; acquisitions How retail innovations are changing the retail and consumer landscape Predictors of academic success of national and international students The power of diversity and inclusion in the workplace Teaching and learning methodol- ogy Seminar Indicative reading list The respective professor distributes state-of-the-art research papers.